-Invest International’s financing comes from the Dutch Trade and Investment Fund (DTIF), which offers loans, guarantees and export financing.
+Invest International’s finances Bontrup via the Dutch Trade and Investment Fund (DTIF), which offers loans, guarantees and export financing.
+This fund is part of Invest International’s SME product offering, managed on behalf of the Ministry of Foreign Affairs.
 The investment provides an immediate boost in economic and social terms in Hlukhiv and the surrounding area and affects SDG 2 (Zero hunger), SDG 8 (Decent work and economic growth) and SDG 13 (Climate impact).

 “As a company, we contribute to job security and food security.
 For our employees and worldwide.
 The new machines are better for tilling the soil and we can now do precision farming.
 The technology ensures that the soil and crops receive just the right amount of treatment, which is better for the environment.”

 Picture: Bram Bontrup (right) shaking hands with a farmer in Hlukhiv.

 This is the situation for now.
 What does the future look like?
 “For Ukraine, the people want to rebuild the country and continue what they were doing.
 Pick up the thread of life again.
 That happens.
 The grain price is still high but that was already the case before the war.
 Due to climate change more and more areas are either too dry or too wet.
 There was already a decline in production which caused prices to rise.
 The war came on top of that.”